Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Diagram 4 shows an alternative example with ingest
   to a content delivery network, or perhaps another
   passive media entity such as a storage.
 In this case
-  the live media source posts the segments and the
+  the live media source posts the fragments and the
   manifests for the media presentation.
-  In this case, still fragmented MPEG-4 segments can be used,
+  In this case, still fragmented MPEG-4 fragments can be used,
   but the ingest works slightly different.
+The ingest can be based on [=DASH Ingest=] or [=HLS Ingest=] defined in profile 2 and includes sending the manifest.
+In this case the manifest is send and fragments are send with individual post commands to paths that correspond to paths defined in the manifest.

   Practice has shown that the ingest schemes
   can be quite different for the two configurations